 January can be an emotional month.
 We look back on the year that has been, while a new year comes knocking.
-Expectation and opportunities can do battle with our inner demons as resolutions fall by the wayside.
-And amidst it all is a sadness for what has gone, mixed with the difficulty of dark, cold days.
+Expectations and opportunities can do battle with our inner demons as resolutions fall by the wayside.
+And amidst it, all is a sadness for what has gone, mixed with the difficulty of dark, cold days.

 I wanted to get a sense of how January affects different people, so I asked some of our Accelerator community for their take on the start of the year, and how 2020 has been treating them so far.
 I got a huge variety of responses, some of which I’ll share and explore below.

 I’m not the only one to get sad in the New Year.
 For many people, there is a quiet mourning period in early January.
 We may grieve for the festive season that has passed, for the togetherness, and for the lights and decorations – whose physical absence really brought this loss home.